Golden High School: Golden High School (1924–1956)

 The Golden High School was completed in 1924, consolidating high school education previously provided by the North and South Schools.
 The school was designed by Eugene G. Groves and built by Buckman and Axtell.
 Modern for its time, the Beaux-Arts style building had a convenient layout and fireproof construction.
 The building housed a library, study hall, inset lockers, and a balcony in the gymnasium.
 It served as a high school until 1956, when a new high school was built.
 The building then became the Golden Junior High School.
 An addition was added in 1965 that maintained the historic view of the building along Washington Avenue.

 It operated as a junior high school until May 1988, when it was declared a surplus by the Jefferson County Public Schools.
 It was acquired by the Colorado Mountain Club and American Alpine Club in 1993 to serve as their headquarters.
 The former school building was listed on the National Register of Historic Places on March 14, 1997.

 Golden High School (1956–2008)

 A high school building was constructed in 1956 at the corner of 24th and Jackson streets.
 It was a combination of buildings that fell into disrepair.
 When the new high school building was constructed in 2008, the site was made into a parking lot for the new high school.

-Golden High School (2008)
+Golden High School (2008-Present)

 A new school building was completed in August 2008.
 The 188,000-square-foot campus was built for $33 million.
 There are two separate buildings.
-One has 60 classrooms and labs and a library, the other hold the cafeteria, gym, and an auditorium.
+One has 60 classrooms and labs and a library, the other hold the cafeteria, gym, an auditorium and a shop classroom.